KIPAC/BootCamp/docs/windows_setup.md

 The tools that you are most likely to need on your personal computer in order to do research "git", which is a file versioning system and "conda", which is a combination of python and a software package management system.

+Note that the following documentation assumes you are using the Linux shell via the Windows Subsystem for Linux.

 ### git